-Trends in technology have been in the spotlight this year as the pandemic has accelerated these creating both risk and opportunity.
-Cyber-attacks continue to increase in volume, scale and complexity with cyber criminals taking advantage of the pandemic.
-Growing use of technology, particularly electronic and digital services, increases cyber security risks.
+Trends in technology have been in the spotlight this year as the pandemic has accelerated these, creating both risk and opportunity.
+Cyber-attacks continue to increase in volume, scale and complexity with cybercriminals taking advantage of the pandemic.
+The growing use of technology, particularly electronic and digital services, increases cyber security risks.
 Technology also has the potential to support innovation and efficiency, transform business processes and create new products and services.

-As previously mentioned, our staff have been working from home since March 2020, whilst maintaining the service standards you are used to.
+Our staff have been adopting a hybrid working model. working from home and from the office, whilst maintaining the service standards you are used to.
 Even when the pandemic is over, we intend to continue to use this technology to allow our staff to work in a blended way, both at home and in the office.
 This will have the advantage of reducing costs, reducing our carbon footprint through reduced commuting, and making future recruitment easier.

 The pandemic resulted in us using technology in new ways to engage better with you, our members.
-Our online engagement improved by utilising technology to host online 121s and webinars and generally making it easier to do business with us.
+Our online engagement improved by utilising technology to host online one-to-ones and webinars and generally making it easier to do business with us.